JamesClonk/JamesClonk.github.io/content/posts/my-own-kubernetes.md

 And that's it.
 The Deployment and Service are as per usual, but the magic happens thanks to the Ingress.
 The Ingress resource will instruct the ingress-nginx controller to create and handle all traffic for a "route", for example ht<span>tps://</span>my-app.my-k8s-cluster.com, and cert-manager will automatically issue a [Let's Encrypt certificate](https://letsencrypt.org/) for it.
 Also thanks to oauth2-proxy all I need to do is add a specific annotation on the Ingress resource to instruct the ingress controller to redirect all traffic for this particular route through oauth2-proxy, which will then in turn authenticate against my [GitHub OAuth2 app](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) configuration.

 It's still a lot more involved than a simple `cf push` on Cloud Foundry, but it's worlds apart from having to deal with just plain Kubernetes as an app developer.

+With Prometheus and Alertmanager being installed on the cluster I've now also got the benefit of being able to monitor everything with Grafana dashboards and set up automated alerts that ping me on Slack.

 ## Automation via GitHub Actions